Tech: Why Hardware and Networking Remain Essential for 2026

 Certification exams offered by the National Center for Competency Testing (NCCT)

-Note that certification is not required to graduate from the Medical Office Administration program.
+Certification is not required to graduate from the Medical Billing, Coding, and Business Essentials program.

 This program is approved by the New York State Education Department, Office of Higher Education, Office of the Professions, and the Board of Regents.
 Licensing exam is offered by the New York State Education Department.